WQMX: History

 WDBN adopted the brand "The Quiet Island (in radio's sea of noise)" on August 15, 1970, eventually having the phrase registered as a trademark by 1981; the trademark expired in 2002.
 The station's format presentation was notably very tightly focused, focusing on orchestral music and instrumentals with no improvisational moments, strict tempo settings for specific dayparts, and selections of songs with familiarity and appeal to the 25-49 demographic.
 WDBN was headlined in the early 1970s by veteran television newscaster Tom Field in afternoons, along with vice president Jeff Baxter, program director Gary Short, news director Walt Henrich, and announcers Cameron Douglas and Brooks Morton.
 Veteran announcer David Mark joined WDBN as a morning announcer in 1980, replacing Jim Field.
 The station was one of many in the region to carry a beautiful music format during the late 1970s and early 1980s; area competitors included Cleveland market stations WQAL, WDOK and WKSW (99.5 FM); Akron market station WAEZ (97.5 FM); and Elyria-licensed WBEA (107.3 FM).

 The station was sold to Gordon-Thomas Communications, Inc.—headed by Gordon Steinbeck and Thom Mandel—for $4.6 million in March 1988, the deal closed that June 2nd.
 Steinbeck and Mandel were local broadcasting veterans; Steinbeck previously served as general manager for WLTF (106.5 FM) and WRMR (850 AM), and Mandel was formerly a part time DJ at WGAR-FM.
 After taking over WDBN on August 15, 1988, the call letters were changed to WQMX and the format was changed to adult contemporary as "Mix 94.9"; radio personality Bill Miller was heard during this time.
 It switched to a country format on April 5, 1993.

 Gordon-Thomas Communications changed its name to Rubber City Radio Group on December 6, 1993, the same day that it purchased WAKR and WONE-FM.
 Under Rubber City's direction, the station has targeted the Akron broadcast market as "Akron's Own Country", though it is still heard in much of the Cleveland area.

 On December 30, 2019, Cleveland market sister station WNWV began simulcasting WQMX, although the simulcast lasted only until January 3, 2020.

 Current programming

-Nearly all programming on WQMX is local in origin.
-Weekday personalities include Scott Wynn, Sarah Kay, Lynn Kelly, Ken Steel, Cherise Richards and Eric Matthews.
+All programming on WQMX is local in origin, featuring a full 24 hour airstaff on weekends, including Northeast Ohio radio veterans Sandy Bennett, Mac, Steve Spooner, and Rick Allen.
+Weekday personalities include Scott Wynn and Sarah Kay mornings, Cherise on middays, Ben McKee on afternoon drive, Norm on evenings and Eric Matthews on overnights.
 On January 24, 2019, Kay was announced as the new WQMX assistant program director, while also remaining as co-host of the station's morning show.
+In December 2021, Kay was named the station’s Program Director.
+In April 2022, Cherise added Music Director duties, and in March 2023 she was named Assistant Program Director as well.